|

 This decision — that allowed the Americans to develop their own

-4-rotor Bombe — came just at the right time.
+4-rotor Bombe — came just at the right moment.
 As the UK suffered

 shortages of nearly all kinds of material, it became more and more